asraraljuhani/Arcade-Game-Project/README.md

 # Arcade-Game-Project
+Arcade Game is a 2D game in the browser, which you are the player and you have to reach the sea without touch the bugs.

 This is my application of Arcade Game Project of FEND from Udacity.
 # Getting Started
 Download the project and open  **index.html** file using any web browser and you ready to play the game.